-Amethyst is the official birthstone for February.
-Prized for its deep purple colour, Amethyst remains a popular choice for jewellery.
-For anyone born in February, Amethysts carry significant meaning.
-Our post today reveals the origin and background of this fascinating gemstone.
-While Amethysts remain hugely popular for women’s fashion, few realise the significance of this beautiful gemstone.
+Discover the origin and background of this fascinating gemstone.
+While Amethysts remain hugely popular for women’s fashion, few realise the importance of this beautiful gemstone.

 What is Amethyst?

 Amethystos or Amethustos means “not intoxicated” in Ancient Greek.
-The belief existed that you could drink throughout the night and stay sober provided you carried an amethyst within your mouth or upon your person.
+A belief existed that you could drink throughout the night.
+In fact, you could remain sober provided you carried an amethyst within your mouth or upon your person.

 Plato lunior made reference to an Amethyst inscribed with an image of Dionysus.
 A connection to its sobering properties in connection with drinking.